 Individuals participating in this class must not have any open wounds or incisions.

-Hydrotherapy class runs Thursday morning between 8:00AM-9:00AM in the TLC shallow/warm pool.
-Participants must book in for the class through Parkland Rehabilitation front desk, not the Tri Lesisure Centre.
+Classes run Tuesday/Thursday mornings between 7:45AM-8:45AM in the TLC shallow/warm pool.
+Participants must book in for the class through Parkland Rehabilitation front desk, not the Tri Leisure Centre.

 Cost per session is $35.
-Coverage may be available for those individuals who are post surgery or fracture through Alberta Health Services.
 Coverage may also be possible through benefits and WCB.